A34 road: Route

 The northern section of the road in effect combines with the motorway network and then resumes with the southern section.

 The southern section begins 45 mi SSE of the northern section, at junction 9 of the M40 motorway.
 It continues south as the western part of the Oxford Ring Road, crossing the River Thames on the A34 Road Bridge.
 It then bypasses Abingdon, Didcot, and Newbury before finishing at junction 9 of the M3 motorway.
 This part of the A34 forms the E05 European route.
 It is a dual carriageway throughout.

 Together with parts of the M3 and the M40, the A34 forms an important route carrying freight from Southampton to the Midlands.
 Because of the volume of traffic, bypasses were built along this route - at Newbury on the A34, and at Twyford Down near Winchester on the M3 - but these were controversial for environmental reasons.
 Notably instead of cutting a short road tunnel through Twyford Down, the escarpment was carved out for the road traffic of the motorway, though the route of the old A33 closed as a result.

-In 2004, the junction with the M4 motorway was re-engineered from a roundabout to free-flowing grade separated junction.
+The junction with the M4 motorway was originally a simple roundabout interchange, but was re-engineered in 2004 so that the A34 would also have grade separation.